Forfeiture of the right to reimbursement (new law)

 As a result of the second decision 2C_37/2019, the appeal was only partially upheld and was rejected by Federal Supreme Court the court of first instance for further clarification of the facts, as it was unclear whether the present case concerned was negligent or intentional non-declaration within the meaning of Art.
 23 para.
 2 VStG.

-To distinguish between negligent and intentional non-declaration, the Federal Tax Administration published Circular Letter No. 48 on 4 December 2019.
-In addition, the principles of tax evasion are to be applied according to Federal Supreme Court.
-Intentional or at least attempted evasion of taxes requires that the taxpayer has acted with knowledge and will with regard to all elements of the offence (cf. 12 para.
-2 in connection with Art.
+On December 4, 2019, the Federal Tax Administration published Circular No. 48 on the distinction between negligent and intentional non-declaration.
+According to the Federal Supreme Court, the principles of tax evasion must also be applied.
+Deliberate or at least deliberate attempted tax evasion requires that the taxpayer has acted with knowledge and intent with regard to all elements of the offense (see 12 para.
+2 in conjunction with Art.
 104 and Art.
 333 para.
-1 StGB).
+1 SCC).

 Contingent intent is sufficient, whereby the taxpayer considers the occurrence of success to be possible, but acts anyway and thus accepts the occurrence of success (i.e. incorrect submission of the tax return), even if this is not desirable.
 The taxpayer acts negligently if he either does not even consider the occurrence of success due to carelessness in breach of duty or if he relies on the absence of success (Art.
 12 para.
 3 StGB).
 The latter is referred to as "conscious negligence".
 The distinction between conscious negligence and contingent intent can lead to difficulties in individual cases.
 The taxpayer acts with carelessness in breach of duty if he does not exercise the expected care that can be expected of him under the circumstances (training, intellectual abilities, professional experience, etc.).
 In addition, Art.
 48 VStG requires the taxpayer to inform the tax authority of all facts that could be relevant to the refund claim to the best of their knowledge and belief.
 If it is not clear from the tax authorities' files whether the income or assets charged to WHT were declared negligently, it is up to the taxpayer to explain their negligent behavior with regard to the non-declaration or at least make it credible.
 According to Jurisprudence , in order to prove intent, there must be sufficient certainty that the taxpayer was aware of the incorrectness and incompleteness of the information provided in the tax return.
 If this knowledge can be proven, there is a presumption that the taxpayer also acted with intent with regard to the false information.
 This means that the taxpayer deliberately intended or at least attempted to deceive the tax authorities accordingly and thus sought a lower assessment (direct intent) or accepted it (contingent intent).
 As a rule, another reason for the incorrectness or incompleteness of the information is hardly conceivable, which is why the aforementioned presumption is very difficult to refute.